 Next, speed on over to the San Diego Automotive Museum.
 See a collection of cars and motorcycles that highlight automotive culture throughout history.
 Check out their fabulous motorcycle collection, including a number that belonged to legendary movie star Steve McQueen.

 The Japanese Friendship Garden has plenty of paths to explore.
 Keep an eye out for koi fish; they were born in Japan and hand-selected for the Garden by the Koi Club of San Diego, who proudly maintain the fish and pond.

 You'll always find something new and exciting at the Institute of Contemporary Art, San Diego (Formerly San Diego Art Institute.
 Founded in 1941, SDAI has remained the premier organization showcasing contemporary art and artists from the Southern California/Baja Norte region, with a focus on San Diego County.

 Interested in exploring the human experience?
-The San Diego Museum of Man, the city's only museum devoted to anthropology, will help you do it with dynamic exhibitions such as Beerology and Race: Are We So Different?
+Museum of Us, the city's only museum devoted to anthropology, will help you do it with dynamic exhibitions such as Beerology and Race: Are We So Different?